rackerlabs/rackspace-how-to/content/cloud-servers/traditional-colocation-vs-rackspace-managed-colocation.md

 [Colocation](http://www.rackspace.com/managed_hosting/managed_colocation/index.php)
 typically describes the provisioning of space for IT infrastructure and equipment on a service provider's premises.
-Business who choose colocation often do so to maintain the control of their operating systems but still have a need for the physical space in which to house their infrastructure.
+Businesses that choose colocation often do so to maintain the control of their operating systems but still have a need for the physical space in which to house their infrastructure.